apereo/cas/current/installation/LDAP-Authentication.md

 ### Components

 #### `DefaultAccountStateHander`
-The default account state handler, that calculates the password expiration warning period, maps ldap errors to the CAS workflow.
+The default account state handler, that calculates the password expiration warning period, maps LDAP errors to the CAS workflow.

 #### `OptionalWarningAccountStateHandler`
 Supports both opt-in and opt-out warnings on a per-user basis.